brunobaudry/moodle-local_deepler/README.md

 ### Image display

-Currently images are only displayed in the preview but not in the text editor.
+Currently, images are only displayed in the preview but not in the text editor.
 Instead, the alt attribute content is highlighted.
 The Alt attribute is not sent toi ©Deepl.
 This should be added in further improvement for better accessibility.

 ## Compatability

-This plugin has been tested on Moodle 3.11 and Moodle 4.0.
+This plugin has been tested on Moodle 4.1+ php >= 8.1

 Should work with the following editors:

 - Plaintext